atmughrabi/AccelGraph/README.md

   ```
   make run-gem5-openmp
   ```
-    * running the `cpu` mode on gem5 with a single threaded kernel extracted from the graph algorithm (the compute intensive one), this is according to gem5-aladdin integreation-test examples.
+    * running the `cpu` mode on gem5 with a single threaded kernel extracted from the graph algorithm (the compute intensive one), this is according to gem5-Aladdin integration-test examples.
   ```
   make run-gem5-cpu
   ```
-   * running the `accel` mode on gem5 with the acceleartor active.
+   * running the `accel` mode on gem5 with the accelerator active.
 The performance-power model is derived from the DDDG (dynamic data dependence graphs).
   ```
   make run-gem5-accel
   ```